ApryseSDK/pdftron-react-native/API.md

 ```

 #### documentExtension
-string, required if the URL/path does not contain the file extension or if you're loading a Blob/File.
+string, Android only, required if the URL/path does not contain the file extension or if you're loading a Blob/File.
 Defaults to the extension in the [`document`](#document) prop.

 Used for specifying the extension of the document to be loaded.

+For iOS, please use the following podspec in your `Podfile`: https://nightly-pdftron.s3-us-west-2.amazonaws.com/stable/2021-12-01/9.1/cocoapods/xcframeworks/pdfnet/2021-12-01_stable_rev78714.podspec

 ```js
 <DocumentView